The fundamentals of managed funds

-Firstly, we suggest reading the relevant PDS and complete an online application form.
+Firstly, we suggest reading the relevant PDS.
+You can then complete an online application form for your preferred choice of fund.
 And if you require advice, the Wealth Concierge Team are available to assist you.
 Simply submit an enquiry and we’ll be in touch, free of charge.

-So, if you’re feeling ready, check out our range of manage funds.
+So, if you’re feeling ready, check out our range of managed funds.